 Subtopic: a Topic connected to the current one, further away from the central topic.
 “Leaf” topics at the edges of the tree do not have subtopics.

 Table (BusinessTopic): A BusinessType that displays a simple spreadsheet table.
 The spreadsheet data is stored in the topic and can be edited by the user.
 The contents of the spreadsheet can also be accessed programmatically through the API, allowing close data integration.
+(Tables in topic notes are entirely separate and there is no API support for tables in Notes.)

 Tag: see Map Marker.